sydney-machine-learning/LLM-mathematics/README.md

 - qualitative error analysis
 - research reporting and visualisation

-## 🤝 Contributing
+## Contributing

-Contributions are welcome to improve the evaluation pipeline, extend datasets, or refine the analysis framework.

-To contribute:
-1. Fork the repository.
-2. Create a new branch: `git checkout -b improve-eval`.
-3. Make your changes and commit them: `git commit -am 'Enhance evaluation process'`.
-4. Push the branch: `git push origin improve-eval`.
-5. Submit a pull request.
+This repository is mainly intended to support the experiments and documentation for the associated paper.
+If you find issues or have suggestions, please contact the authors or open an issue in the repository.

 ## 📌 Notes